Use green bins for food waste

 Show us your food waste!
 Collectors must see food waste and/or soiled paper products – either loose or in a paper or BPI-certified liner – in your bin in order to collect it.

-This change to the Waste Bylaw is aimed at reducing the cost associated with diverting yard waste through the green bin and encouraging the use of the green bin for food waste.
+This change to the Waste Bylaw is aimed at encouraging the use of the green bin for food waste and reducing the cost associated with diverting yard waste through the green bin.

 - It costs $90 a tonne to divert green bin waste because it requires more processing.